 We estimate that the loose leaf chewing tobacco market was approximately \$380 million in manufacturer sales as of 2014.
 Although a mature product category, loose leaf chewing tobacco remains popular in southern U.S geographies and rural areas of the Midwest with adult male consumers.
 However, pound volumes of loose leaf chewing tobacco products, as reported by the TTB, have been decreasing annually for over a decade due, in part, we believe, to ageing demographics.
-For the five years ending 2014, the loose leaf chewing tobacco market declined approximately 6% per year as measured in pounds, and we expect a similar decline in 2015 and for the coming years.
+For the five years ending 2015, the loose leaf chewing tobacco market declined approximately 6% per year as measured in pounds, and we expect a further decline in the market to continue in the future.

-While there has been an overall decline in volume, the Stoker \(\bigset\) led innovation in large-sized, value-oriented loose leaf chewing tobacco products has grown in market share.
+While there has been an overall decline in volume, the Stoker $s^{(0)}$ led innovation in large-sized, value-oriented loose leaf chewing tobacco products has grown in market share.
 Large-sized, value-oriented loose leaf chewing tobacco products are packaged in 8 oz. or 16 oz. bag sizes (as compared to the 3 oz. pouch size in which other loose leaf chewing tobacco products are customarily sold) and are generally sold at a lower price per ounce of product than other loose leaf chewing tobacco products.

 Despite the overall category decline, our market share has improved in four of the last five years.
-Based on MSAi data, for the 13 weeks ending July 11, 2015, we have a 24.7% market share of total loose leaf chewing tobacco pounds sold in the U.S. and are the #2 marketer in the category.
-Stoker § is the #2 brand in the industry with a 15.1% market share of pounds sold in the U.S. and Beech-Nut® is the #3 premium brand with a 4.4% market share of total pounds sold based on MSAi data.
+Based on MSAi data, for the 13 weeks ending February 20, 2016, we have a 24.7% market share of total loose leaf chewing tobacco pounds sold in the U.S. and are the #2 marketer in the category.
+Stoker $s^{\otimes}$ is the #2 brand in the industry with a 15.8% market share of pounds sold in the U.S. and Beech-Nut® is the #3 premium brand with a 3.7% market share of total pounds sold based on MSAi data.